Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/cline_docs/codebaseSummary.md

     -   Initial project scaffolding, documentation, core chat UI, SDK 53 upgrade, and original Gemini API proxy.

 ## User Feedback Integration and Its Impact on Development
--   Thumbs-up/down and detailed feedback on AI replies are now implemented (local state for MVP).
+-   Thumbs-up/down and detailed feedback on AI replies are implemented.
--   This data is structured within the `ChatMessage` objects in `ChatScreen.tsx` state.
+-   This feedback data is now persisted as part of the `ChatMessage` objects within the saved chat sessions in `AsyncStorage` (via `SessionContext` and `SessionStorageService`).
--   Future development can focus on sending this collected feedback to a backend endpoint for analysis and model fine-tuning.
 -   Retry mechanism allows users to overcome transient errors.
 Localized error messages improve UX.

 ## Additional Documentation References